Representation theory of mirabolic quantum $\mathfrak{sl}_n$: Classification of finite dimensional representations

-Now, we count the dimensions $d_\epsilon^i$ in the extremal weight spaces $V_{w^i\cdot\lambda}$ and we uniquely determine the multiplicities of the summands $L_{\lambda-\omega_r,r}$ in there.
-We then conclude the proof by iterating this procedure after removing from $V$ all the weight spaces corresponding to the simple modules $L_{\lambda-\omega_r,r}$ that we have already found. \end{proof}
+We then conclude the proof by using semisimplicity and iterating this procedure after removing from $V$ all the weight spaces corresponding to the simple modules $L_{\lambda-\omega_r,r}$ that we have already found and choosing a maximal weight among the remaining nonzero weight spaces of $V$ until there are none left. \end{proof}